iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

 The "chr" in the chromosome column in the input bam file needs to be there.
 Otherwise, identifyDistal3UTR will product an empty output file.
 The check for leading 'chr' in the chromosome column is done under PREPROCESSING step.
 If no leading chr is detected, it'll be added.

+## Author contact
+If you have any question or comment about APAtrap, please contact with Dr. Conting Ye (yec@xmu.edu.cn).